 Lately, several users have reported unresponsive white screen bugs while using Google Chrome.
 This is a kind of White Screen of Death error, commonly called us (WSOD) which may appear on either Windows or macOS.
 Although this might appear as a serious problem, the reality is the opposite.
 Resolving this WSOD error is quite straightforward and you just need to make a few tweaks in browser settings and more.

-How To Fix Google Chrome White Screen Error On Windows 10
+How To Fix Google Chrome White Screen Issue On Windows 10

 METHOD 1 – Clear Chrome’s Caches, Cookies, History & Other Junk